roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Network/Service Management/FAQ about Services.md

 ## Why does the cluster fail to access the IP address of the SLB instance?

-For more information about why does a cluster fail to access the IP address of the SLB instance, see[Kubernetes clusters cannot access the IP address of the SLB instance](https://www.alibabacloud.com/help/doc-detail/171437.htm).
+For more information about why does a cluster fail to access the IP address of the SLB instance, see [Kubernetes clusters cannot access the IP address of the SLB instance](https://www.alibabacloud.com/help/doc-detail/171437.htm).

 ## If I delete a Service, is the SLB instance associated with the Service automatically deleted?